small-tech/nodekit/README.md

 Hit https://localhost and you will see your new NodeKit app.
 Go ahead and add some todos and check them off and reload the page to see them persist.

+Take a moment to let it sink in that with just the above code, we created an app that:

+  - Is server-side rendered with the latest list of to-dos from a database.
+  - Is hydrated on the client and updates the list of to-dos every minute.
+  - Enables you to add and check off to-dos and persists them in the database.
+  - Includes all the server and client side code in a single file.

+We were able to do all that mainly thanks to NodeKit’s use of [NodeScript](#nodescript), which extends [Svelte](https://svelte.dev) to make creating server-side rendered applications as simple as possible, the integrated [JavaScript Database (JSDB)](https://github.com/small-tech/jsdb), and [esbuild](https://esbuild.github.io/), which is working behind the scenes to bundle the client-side hydration scripts.

+If you want to learn more about the inner workings of NodeKit, look at the list of its [core dependencies](#core-dependencies) in the [Technical Design](#technical-design) section.

 ## NodeScript

 With NodeKit, you write your apps using NodeScript.

-NodeScript is a superset of Svelte that includes support for server-side rendering and data exchange between the client and the server.
+NodeScript is a superset of [Svelte](https://svelte.dev) that includes support for server-side rendering and simple data exchange between the client and the server.

 ## APIs and working with data

-For mostly static or server-rendered content with a little sprinkling of dynamic data, NodeScript you should be able to keep your code both the client and server in the same `.page` file.
+For many projects, you should be able to keep your both your client and server code in the same `.page` file using NodeScript.

 However, if you have an API or purely data-related routes, you can create server-side routes by creating files with any valid HTTP1/1.1 method lowercased as the file extension (i.e., `.get`, `.post`, `.patch`, `.head`, etc.)